fire protection, tenant or landlord, commercial property

 Who is liable in the event of a fire in rented commercial premises?

 Liability depends on the cause of the fire and the responsibilities involved.
 The landlord may be liable if defects in the building were the cause.
-The tenant is liable if the fire resulted from their operational activities or improper use.
-A thorough examination of the individual case is necessary.
+The tenant is liable if the fire arose from their business activity or improper use.
+A thorough review of the individual case is necessary.

-Is it necessary to appoint a fire safety officer in every commercial enterprise?
+Does a fire safety officer have to be appointed in every commercial enterprise?

-A fire safety officer, whether external or internal, is not legally required in every company.
-The necessity depends on the risk assessment, the type and size of the company, as well as specific regulations (e.g., for retail premises, industrial buildings).
-However, the employer always remains responsible for fire safety.
+An external or internal fire protection officer is not legally required in every business.
+The need arises from the risk assessment, the type and size of the business, as well as specific regulations (e.g. for retail premises, industrial buildings).
+However, the employer always remains responsible for fire protection.

-How often must fire protection exercises be conducted in businesses?
+How often must fire drills be carried out in commercial premises?

-The frequency of fire and evacuation drills depends on the risk assessment.
-Generally, they should be conducted at least once a year to ensure all employees are familiar with the emergency plans.
+The frequency of fire safety and evacuation drills depends on the risk assessment.
+As a rule, they should be carried out at least once a year to ensure that all employees are familiar with the emergency plans.

-What happens if escape routes in commercial areas are blocked?
+What happens if escape routes in commercial premises are blocked?

 Blocked escape routes represent a significant safety deficiency and can be life-threatening in the event of a fire.
-Both the tenant (for their areas) and the landlord (for common areas) can be fined for violations and held liable in the event of damage.
+Both the tenant (for their areas) and the landlord (for communal areas) can be fined for breaches and may be liable in the event of damage.

-A general obligation for smoke detectors, as is the case in private homes, does not comprehensively apply to commercial premises in most federal states.
-However, the Technical Rules for Workplaces (e.g., ASR A2.2) require fire alarm systems depending on the level of risk.
-Fire alarm systems are often mandatory in larger or higher-risk businesses.
+There is generally no nationwide obligation for smoke alarms in commercial premises, as there is in private homes, in most federal states.
+However, the Technical Rules for Workplaces (e.g. ASR A2.2) require fire detection systems depending on the level of risk.
+In larger businesses or those with a higher risk, fire alarm systems are often mandatory.

 Which insurance is important for fire protection in business?